DigiBP/AS24TeamPulse/README.md

 1. Assesses the risk based on the client profile and the potential for medication abuse.
 1. Returns the final approval based on all validations passing.

-#### Example of a high risk decision ⚠️
+#### Example of a high-risk decision ⚠️

 The [decision table](#highRiskDecision) is presented below.
 In this instance, the blue section illustrates the procedure for addressing a high-risk situation.
 This indicates that the invoice will be reviewed by the finance controller.
 <figure id = "highRiskDecision">
   <img src="images/high_risk_decision.png" alt="decision of high risk on client">
-  <figcaption>Figure 6: Decision on high risk client.</figcaption>
+  <figcaption>Figure 6: Decision on high-risk client.</figcaption>
 </figure>

 ## LLM Generated Letters 💬

 A Large Language Model (LLM), specifically Zephyr 7B β by HuggingfaceH4, was trained to generate letters for cost approval or denial (see [Deepnote.com](https://deepnote.com/workspace/Pulse-fec86550-0fb4-434a-b085-98ec6e3f16d5/project/Pulse-61e41b51-86e6-4811-87a3-550bb6414c02/notebook/Flask-API-2e1700317da443ed9c2cfcde4c9c98e1?utm_source=share-modal&utm_medium=product-shared-content&utm_campaign=notebook&utm_content=61e41b51-86e6-4811-87a3-550bb6414c02)).
-Should the process determine that the costs of the medication invoice are to be approved, the LLM will generate an approval letter and send it via an API to make.com.
+Should the process determine that the costs of the medication invoice are to be approved, the LLM will generate an approval letter and send it via an API to MAKE.com.
 This will then automatically forward the letter to the client's email address using the Webhooks and Email modules.

-In the event that a cost approval is denied, this will be due to one of the following reasons:
+If a cost approval is denied, this will be due to one of the following reasons:
 - The client is not a member of our health insurance scheme.
 - The medication is not included in our database.
 - In the event of a high-risk detection, a higher authority may determine that the cost approval is not reasonable.